anagha-google/table-format-lab-delta/README.md

 <hr>

-### 2.5.
-Connect to Vertex AI Workbench in the Cloud Console
+### D. Connect to Vertex AI Workbench in the Cloud Console

 The Terraform creates a Vertex AI Workbench managed notebook instance and loads the Delta Lake notebooks.
-Navigate into the managed notebook instance, open the first Delta Lake notebook, and pick a Spark kernel - the one created by #3 above.
+Navigate into the managed notebook instance, open the first Delta Lake notebook (DeltaLakeLab-1.ipynb), and pick a Spark kernel - the one created by #C above.

 <hr>

-### 2.6.
-Get started with the Delta Lake lab
+### E. Lab guide

-Delta Lake has a number of features.
-Only a subset has been covered in this lab.
-Over time, we will add more notebooks.<br>
+Note: The notebooks have scope and narratives defined in them, so there is no explicit lab guide for this lab.<br>

 Run through each notebook, sequentially.<br>
 Review the Delta Lake documentation at - <br>